-DRT services have been implemented in the United Kingdom to improve social inclusivity and access to services, this will also be the case in the West of England Combined Authority region too.
+DRT services have been implemented elsewhere in the United Kingdom to improve social inclusivity and access to services, this will also be the case in the West of England Combined Authority region.

 DRT will be deployed across the region for both rural and feeder services from April 2023.
+See Appendix C.